Where to find $X(17)$?: Introduction

 Physicists have further attempted to derive constraints on the couplings of $X(17)$ to electrons and nucleons.
-In Refs. \cite{Feng:2016jff,Feng:2016ysn}, Feng \textit{et al.} discuss a protophobic vector gauge boson interpretation of the $^8Be$ anomaly.
+In Refs. \cite{Feng:2016jff,Feng:2016ysn}, Feng \textit{et al.} discuss a protophobic vector gauge boson interpretation of the Atomki anomaly.
 For a vector $X(17)$, they constrain the electron coupling strength $\varepsilon^v_e$ to the range $2\times 10^{-4} \lesssim |\varepsilon^v_e| \lesssim 1.4 \times 10^{-3}$, while the neutron coupling strength is constrained to $|\varepsilon^v_n| \lesssim 2.5 \times 10^{-2}$.
-Using a combined analysis of data samples collected in 2017 and 2018, the NA64 collaboration reports that the parameter region $1.2\times10^{-4}<|\varepsilon^v_e|<6.8\times10^{-4}$ can be excluded at the 90\% C.L. \cite{Banerjee:2019hmi}.
-The PADME experiment has further refined this constraint, placing an upper limit of $|\varepsilon^v_{e}| \lesssim 5.6 \times 10^{-4}$ at the 90\% C.L. \cite{PADME:2025dla}.
-As discussed in Ref. \cite{DiLuzio:2025ojt}, the excess observed by PADME for the vector coupling is already in tension with constraints from two sources: the electron's anomalous magnetic moment (AMM), and the non-observation of exotic decays $\pi^+ \to e^+\nu X(17)$ and $\mu^+ \to e^+ \bar{\nu}_\mu \nu_e X(17)$ at the SINDRUM experiment.
-In Ref. \cite{Krasnikov:2019dgh}, Krasnikov points out that the NA64 bounds on the $Xee$ coupling, combined with the latest values of the electron's AMM \cite{Parker:2018vye}, exclude pure vector or axial-vector couplings of the $X(17)$ boson to electrons at the 90\% C.L.; however, mixed ``Vector $\pm$ Axial-vector'' ($V \pm A$) couplings remain viable.
-For the $V \pm A$ coupling to electrons, Barducci and Toni discuss constraints on the parameter $\sqrt{(\varepsilon^v_e)^2 + (\varepsilon^v_a)^2}$ extracted from multiple experiments in Appendix F of Ref. \cite{Barducci:2022lqd}.
-We will compare our results with theirs in detail in Section \ref{sec:constrain_model}.
+Using a combined analysis of data samples collected in 2017 and 2018, the NA64 collaboration reports that the parameter region $1.2\times10^{-4}<|\varepsilon^v_e|<6.8\times10^{-4}$ can be excluded at the 90\% confidence level (C.L.) \cite{Banerjee:2019hmi}.
+The PADME experiment reports an excess at $\sqrt{s} = 16.9$ MeV corresponding a significance of approximately $2\sigma$, and obtains a coupling strength of $|\varepsilon^v_{e}| \approx 1.85 \times 10^{-3}$ at the 90\% C.L. \cite{PADME:2025dla}.\footnote{The definition of the coupling strength in the PADME experiment \cite{PADME:2025dla} differs by an electric charge $e$ from that in Refs. \cite{Feng:2016jff,Feng:2016ysn} by Feng \textit{et al.}, that in the NA64 experiment \cite{Banerjee:2019hmi}, and our definition in Eq. \eqref{eq:lagrangian} below.
+We rescale the relevant values consistently throughout the paper to enable direct comparisons.} In Ref. \cite{DiLuzio:2025ojt}, Luzio \textit{et al.} claim that the excess observed by PADME for the vector coupling is already in tension with constraints from two sources: the electron's anomalous magnetic moment (AMM), and the non-observation of exotic decays $\pi^+ \to e^+\nu X(17)$ and $\mu^+ \to e^+ \bar{\nu}_\mu \nu_e X(17)$ at the SINDRUM experiment.
+In Ref. \cite{Krasnikov:2019dgh}, Krasnikov points out that the NA64 bounds on the $Xee$ coupling, combined with the latest values of the electron's AMM \cite{Parker:2018vye}, exclude pure vector or axial-vector couplings of the $X(17)$ boson to electrons at the 90\% C.L.; however, mixed ``vector $\pm$ axial-vector'' ($V \pm A$) couplings remain viable.
+For the $V \pm A$ coupling to electrons, Barducci and Toni discuss constraints on the parameter $\sqrt{(\varepsilon^v_e)^2 + (\varepsilon^v_a)^2}$ extracted from multiple experiments in the Appendix F of Ref. \cite{Barducci:2022lqd}.
+We will compare our results with theirs in Section \ref{sec:constrain_model}.\footnote{The definition of coupling strength in Ref. \cite{Barducci:2022lqd} by Barducci and Toni also differs by an electric cahrge $e$ from ours.} Very recently, Fieg \textit{et al.} considered the chiral couplings ({\it i.e., $V \pm A$}) of $X(17)$ to quarks and found that the 99\% C.L. parameter region is in tension with experimental constraints, where the tension is driven by the Atomki $^{12}\text{C}$ experiment \cite{Fieg:2026zkg}.